AirbusCyber/grap/README.md

 Examples of python bindings usage:

 - Python file demonstrating how to use bindings to analyze Backspace samples: [examples/analyze_backspace.py](examples/analyze_backspace.py)
-- Examples of IDApython scripting are integrated within the IDA plugin, you can see them [here](https://yaps8.github.io/grap/html/scripting_css.html) (raw html file: [src/IDA/grap/idagrap/ui/widgets/scripting.html](src/IDA/grap/idagrap/ui/widgets/scripting.html)
+- Examples of IDApython scripting are integrated within the IDA plugin, you can see them here: [https://yaps8.github.io/grap/html/scripting_css.html](https://yaps8.github.io/grap/html/scripting_css.html)

 # Documentation
 You will find more documentation in the [doc/](doc/) folder: